1997–98 Phoenix Coyotes season

 The 1997–98 Phoenix Coyotes season was the Coyotes' second season in Phoenix, the franchise's 19th season in the NHL, its second season in Phoenix, and its 26th season overall.
-The Coyotes made the 1998 Stanley Cup playoffs, losing in the first round to the Detroit Red Wings.
+The Coyotes made the 1998 Stanley Cup playoffs, losing in the first round to the eventual Stanley Cup champion Detroit Red Wings.

 This was the team's final season of its original tenure in the Central Division, which it had joined while still based in Winnipeg, before being realigned into the Pacific Division the following season.
 The Coyotes would return to the Central in 2021.